Antoine Treuille de Beaulieu

 About the same time he developed a pinfire falling-block breech-loading carbine (mousqueton) for the Cent-gardes Squadron which was a bit ahead of its time in using a metallic cartridge and is very unusual (for a single-shot weapon) in that it fires from an open bolt.

 These developments led to the introduction of the La Hitte system in 1858, a fully integrated system of muzzle-loading rifled guns.
 The Beaulieu 4-pounder rifled field-gun was adopted by the French Army in 1858, where it replaced the canon-obusier de 12, a smoothbore cannon using shells which was much less accurate and shorter-ranged.

 The Beaulieu rifled artillery was first used in Algeria, and then in the Franco-Austrian War in Italy in 1859.

+In 1842 he invented a prototype of the modern muzzle brake and had it tested in 1862.